Frank705/yogacompass/index.md

 ## Welcome to the yoga online technique navigator

-The free courseplan optimizer from yogacompass.org is for yoga teachers and self-practitioners.
+The free course plan optimizer from yogacompass.org is for yoga teachers and self-practitioners.
 Several yoga techniques have to be sequenced properly, to reflect the ageless spirit of yoga in a modern class format.
 Yoga increases the life force and this can be abused, if single yoga techniques are practiced without following ethical principles.

 ### Content List
 * [Content Table](https://www.yogacompass.org#content-table)